aaronpxavier/prime_numbers/README.md

 # usage

-to start calculating all prime numbers that are greater than 100 ./prime_calc -b 100
+to start calculating all prime numbers that are greater than 100 \n ./prime_calc -b 100

 to start calculating all prime numbers greater than 33 but limits number of prime calculation threads to 4.
-Otherwise program utilizes all available cores.
+Otherwise program utilizes all available cores. \n
 ./prime_calc -lc 4 -b 100

 to get all postive factors for a given positive integer.
-Example factors 88 ./prime_calc -f 88
+Example factors 88\n ./prime_calc -f 88

-to check if given positive integer is a prime ./prime_calc -c 3
+to check if given positive integer is a prime \n ./prime_calc -c 3

 #license